25 - 27 April 2023, Kittilä, Lapland, Finland

 EVENT TARGET GROUP

 Industrial and innovation clusters, Cluster Policy Makers, EU business community, Investors, Project coordinators, SME.
-It is expected around 150 representatives of European clusters, local, regional, national, and European public authorities, together with industry and civil society stakeholders, to join the event in person and share their experience and provide insights into the role of the clusters in increasing the responsible utilisation of the raw materials.
+There were around 150 representatives of European clusters, local, regional, national, and European public authorities, together with industry and civil society stakeholders, who attended the event in person, sharing their experiences and providing insights into the role of the clusters in increasing the responsible utilisation of the raw materials.

 “Welcome to learn, experience, observe, adapt, network, and match-make.”